AVDAIN/AVDAIN/README.md

 Hi, I'm Mikail B. , an 19-year-old software engineer.

 I like to work on open source projects and develop innovative products.<br>
+---
+#### If you wonder where my personal projects are, they are private!

 ## 📫 Want to connect?
 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/mikailb/)